The streams modality exposes two surfaces from the same subpath import:

 callback

-(Viewer) Playback has begun — first segment buffered.
+(Viewer) Playback started.
+The first segment is buffered.

 callback

 Connection or decode error.
-If no handler is set, errors throw from play() / publish().
+If you set no handler, errors throw from play() / publish().

 callback (Python)